locationtech/geomesa/docs/user/convert/jdbc.rst

 Configuration
 -------------

-The JDBC connection string used to connect to the database must be specified using the ``connection`` element.
+The JDBC connection string used to connect to the database must be specified using the ``connection`` element, for example ``jdbc:mysql://localhost/test?user=foo&password=bar``.

 The JDBC converter relies on standard JDBC libraries, and requires the correct JDBC driver for the database being used.
 Ensure the correct driver is on the classpath; for GeoMesa binary distributions, it can be placed in the